rushipatilsawale/ML-Based-Demand-Renewable-Energy-Forecasting/README.md

 **Status: ✅ Completed**

-Feature engineering was performed using the validated Phase 1 dataset and the findings from Phase 2 EDA.
+Feature engineering was performed using the validated Phase 1 dataset and findings from Phase 2 EDA.

 ## Time-Based Features